Canadian Committee Biographies

 Ron is a Chartered Accountant and holds an Honours Bachelor of Mathematics degree from the University of Waterloo.

-Greg Kliparchuk is currently the Director of Financial Policy and Research at the City of Edmonton.
-His area is responsible for leading or supporting major corporate or department specific financial projects.
-The types of projects his area is involved in include policy development, business case reviews, financial modeling and analysis, process reviews, research and major agreements.
-Greg joined the City in 1999 as the operating budget coordinator, later becoming Director of the Budget Office.
+Greg Kliparchuk is currently the Executive Director and Senior Financial Officer for Alberta Corporate Human Resources.
+His role involves providing budgeting, accounting, reporting and financial operations support to Corporate Human Resources as well as for all Government of Alberta employee benefit programs.
+He also leads the business planning and reporting functions for Corporate Human Resources.
+Previously, as Director of Financial Policy and Research at the City of Edmonton, he was involved in a variety of major financial projects such as policy development, business case reviews, financial modeling and analysis, process reviews, research and major agreements.
+Greg joined the City in 1999 as the operating budget coordinator, later becoming Director of the Budget Office for the City.
 Before joining the City of Edmonton, Greg worked for the Province of Alberta for ten years in the areas of budgeting, business planning and royalty forecasting.

-Greg has a Masters of Business Administration and a Bachelor of Commerce.
-He is past Secretary Treasurer and the current President of the City of Edmonton Management Association.
+Greg holds a Master of Business Administration and a Bachelor of Commerce with Distinction.
+He held the Secretary Treasurer and President positions of the City of Edmonton Management Association.

 Esther Lee is the Director of Financial Services at the City of Vancouver, the largest city in British Columbia.
 The City of Vancouver was the Host City 2010 Winter Olympic and Paralympic Games and has a population of over 642,000 with operating and capital budget of over $1.3 billion.
 Her responsibilities include financial reporting, general accounting (accounts receivables and accounts payable) and payroll, tax and utility billing and collections and bylaw collections.
 She is also involved with the city's service review projects implementing business process transformations including shared servcies (procure to pay), bylaw adjudication, electronic pay statments and related technology implementations.